 The FDA is prioritizing its nutrition initiatives to ensure people in the United States have greater access to healthier foods and nutrition information we can all use to identify healthier choices more easily.
 Increasing the availability of healthier foods could improve eating patterns and, as a result, improve everyone’s health and wellness.

 At its Conference on Hunger, Nutrition and Health on September 28, 2022, the White House released a National Strategy to end hunger and increase healthy eating and physical activity by 2030, so that fewer consumers experience diet-related diseases like diabetes, obesity and hypertension.
-The strategy includes several FDA initiatives to help accelerate efforts to empower consumers with information and create a healthier food supply, such as: developing an updated definition and a voluntary symbol for the “healthy” nutrient content claim, front-of-package labeling, and Dietary Guidance Statements on food labels, as well as establishing recommendations for nutrition labeling for online grocery shopping.
+The strategy includes several FDA initiatives to help accelerate efforts to empower consumers with information and create a healthier food supply, such as: developing an updated definition and a voluntary symbol for the “healthy” nutrient content claim, front-of-package labeling, and Dietary Guidance Statements on food labels, as well as gathering input for nutrition labeling for groceries sold online.
 The strategy also reflects the need to encourage the production of healthier foods by including targets to reduce sodium in foods and providing greater flexibility to industry around the use of salt in standardized foods.
 The FDA also will explore additional ways to reduce added sugars in foods to complement its requirement that added sugars be included on the Nutrition Facts label.

 Eating patterns in the U.S. do not align with federal dietary recommendations.
 Most people in the U.S. do not eat enough fruits, vegetables, dairy, whole grains and healthy oils, and consume too much saturated fat, sodium and added sugars.
 Healthy eating is influenced by a variety of factors including access to healthy, safe, and affordable foods as well as consumers’ knowledge, preferences, and culture.
 At the FDA, we want to have an impact on eating patterns by encouraging industry to make healthier foods and by providing information so that consumers can make healthier choices.